SannySantino/CT-SFDA/README.md

 ## Training procedure

-If you want to train an CT model, you need to first place the dataset in the corresponding folder (according to the requirements of the file structure mentioned earlier), and then run the run.py file using the python command while passing the parameters you want to set.
+If you want to train a CT model, you need to first place the dataset in the corresponding folder (according to the requirements of the file structure mentioned earlier), and then run the run.py file using the python command while passing the parameters you want to set.
 Below is an example of running the training.

 ```bash
 python -u run.py \